 Following the outbreak of war in 1939, Bletchley Park became home to the codebreakers.
 An elite specialist team with the aim of intercepting and interpreting any messages.
 At the height of espionage, numerous different coding machines were being used to communicate in secret.
 For months and months, the allies had no way of deciphering them.
-Tens of thousands of people worked at this park, in small and modest huts during the course of the war.
+Tens of thousands of people worked at this park, in small and modest huts during the war.

-Bletchley Park was not only groundbreaking in what they achieved in shortening in the war and saving thousands of lives but also in the number of women who worked there.
+Bletchley Park was not the only groundbreaking in what they achieved in shortening in the war and saving thousands of lives but also in the number of women who worked there.
 Numerous women were given the opportunity to progress into STEM subjects with dwindling numbers of men who had gone off to the war.
 Women with experience in mathematics, physics, engineering and languages.
 These trailblazers showed that anyone could have the right skills and make a difference.

 Under the Secrets Act, most of what happened at Bletchley is a mystery, with many taking their secrets with them.
 We may never know the full extent of what happened and what was uncovered at Bletchley, but their hard work, patience and dedication saved many lives and secured the outcome of the war for the allies.